Appendix A — Exercise solutions

 9. Over-estimate.
 Since the residual is calculated as \(observed - predicted\), a negative residual means that the predicted value is higher than the observed value.

-10. (a) There is a positive, moderate, linear association between number of calories and amount of protein.
-In addition, the amount of protein is more variable for menu items with higher calories, indicating non-constant variance.
+10. (a) There is a positive, moderate, linear association between number of calories and amount of carbohydrates.
+In addition, the amount of carbohydrates is more variable for menu items with higher calories, indicating non-constant variance.
 There also appear to be two clusters of data: a patch of about a dozen observations in the lower left and a larger patch on the right side. (b) Explanatory: number of calories.
-Response: amount of protein (in grams). (c) With a regression line, we can predict the amount of protein for a given number of calories.
-This may be useful if only calorie counts for the food items are posted but the amount of protein in each food item is not readily available. (d) Food menu items with higher predicted protein are predicted with higher variability than those without, suggesting that the model is doing a better job predicting protein amount for food menu items with lower predicted proteins.
+Response: amount of carbohydrates (in grams). (c) With a regression line, we can predict the amount of carbohydrates for a given number of calories.
+This may be useful if only calorie counts for the food items are posted but the amount of carbohydrates in each food item is not readily available. (d) Food menu items with higher predicted protein are predicted with higher variability than those without, suggesting that the model is doing a better job predicting protein amount for food menu items with lower predicted proteins.

 11. (a) First calculate the slope: \(b_1 = R\times s_y/s_x = 0.636 \times 113 / 99 = 0.726\).
 Next, make use of the fact that the regression line passes through the point \((\bar{x},\bar{y})\): \(\bar{y} = b_0 + b_1 \times \bar{x}\).
 Plug in \(\bar{x}\), \(\bar{y}\), and \(b_1\), and solve for \(b_0\): 51.
 Solution: \(\widehat{travel~time} = 51 + 0.726 \times distance\). (b) \(b_1\): For each additional mile in distance, the model predicts an additional 0.726 minutes in travel time. \(b_0\): When the distance travelled is 0 miles, the travel time is expected to be 51 minutes.
 It does not make sense to have a travel distance of 0 miles in this context.
 Here, the \(y\)-intercept serves only to adjust the height of the line and is meaningless by itself. (c) \(R^2 = 0.636^2 = 0.40\).
 About 40% of the variability in travel time is accounted for by the model, i.e., explained by the distance travelled. (d) \(\widehat{travel~time} = 51 + 0.726 \times distance = 51 + 0.726 \times 103 \approx 126\) minutes.
 (Note: we should be cautious in our predictions with this model since we have not yet evaluated whether it is a well-fit model.) (e) \(e_i = y_i - \hat{y}_i = 168 - 126 = 42\) minutes.
 A positive residual means that the model underestimates the travel time. (f) No, this calculation would require extrapolation.